Synthetic Geology: Structural Geology Meets Deep Learning: Methods

-\paragraph{Embedding Discrete Categorical Data}
+At inference time, samples are drawn from $\pi_0$ and integrated through the learned velocity field $\hat \bfv$ using either an ordinary differential equation (ODE) or stochastic differential equation (SDE) solver to get novel samples from the embedded space of $\pi_\bfm$.
+In our method, we use the deterministic ODE method with $\pi_0 = N(0, \bfI)$, as it is easier to work with and does not appear to compromise sample quality.

-To adapt flow matching to discrete categorical data, we reformulate the problem by embedding the data into a continuous space without imposing any inherent ordering on the categories.
-Instead of representing a geological model by $\bfm:R^3 \rightarrow {\mathbb N}$ we introduce an encoded vector function
+\subsubsection{Embedding Discrete Categorical Data}

-such that each integer value of $\bfm$ is mapped to a new vector.
-The new function, $\bfm^{(oh)}$, represents the likelihood of a point $\bfx$ in our model to belong to a particular class that ranges from $1$ to ${\mathbb N}$.
-The vector function $\bfm_i^{(oh)}(\bfx)$ is sometimes referred to as the one-hot encoding of the model $\bfm$.
+To adapt flow matching to discrete categorical geology models, we embed the model into a continuous vector space without imposing any ordering on the $N$ categories.
+A Geomodel is a discrete field $\bfm:\mathbb{R}^3 \rightarrow \{1,\ldots, N\},$ assigning to each location $\bfx$ a categorical lithology label.